Dalageo/ML-TitanicShipwreck/README.md

 Given that the true survival status of Titanic passengers is publicly available, some higher-ranked entries likely used manually crafted labels to achieve near-perfect accuracies.
 Therefore, the actual position of the provided model could be higher if all competitors strictly followed the competition rules.
 You can also find the Kaggle's notebook [here](https://www.kaggle.com/code/dalageo/exploring-the-world-s-most-renowned-shipwreck).

-*It's important to note that the score shown in the above image (0.78947) was achieved through a **slightly** modified ensemble model and different parameter tuning compared to the provided notebook (0.78468).
+*It's important to mention that the score shown in the above image (0.78947) was achieved through a **slightly** modified ensemble model and different parameter tuning compared to the provided notebook (0.78468).
 These exact details are not shared here to encourage independent experimentation and to prevent you from overfitting.* 😜

 ## Data Description